Seurat Technologies secures $99 million in Series-C funding

 "Seurat has developed innovative concepts and technologies for metal additive manufacturing, and Honda expects much from their future potential," said Manabu Ozawa, Managing Executive Officer of Honda Motor Co., Ltd. "Metal additive manufacturing technology will enable the enhancement of product value through innovative design.
 Honda will continue to seek out, collaborate with and invest in promising companies."

-Seurat's Greater Boston pilot plant will be capable of producing more than 25 tons of metal parts annually and is already overbooked.
+Seurat's pilot plant in the Greater Boston area will be capable of producing more than 25 tons of metal parts annually and is already overbooked.
 Seurat also has commitments to develop 59 tons of additively manufactured metal components for Siemens Energy turbines over a six-year period.
 In total, Seurat has LOIs from six customers for a total of 4,000 tons of material and over $750 million in projected sales over the next few years.
-Currently, the company has more than 275 issued and pending patents and trademarks.
+The company currently has more than 275 granted and pending patents and trademarks.

 Newsletter